Stacey06152324/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a symbolic link to
 Script Copies HTML
-script that moves all files beginning with an uppercase letter to the director
+script that moves all files beginning with an uppercase letter to the director script that deletes all files in the current working directory that end with the character ~.